 To be eligible for special education and related services, the student must have a disability under the IDEA (which includes Dyslexia as a Specific Learning Disability in Reading).
 The disability must have an adverse impact on their education, and their unique, disability-related needs must require specially designed instruction in order to access the general education curriculum.
 It is important to note that the definition of Specific Learning Disability is slightly different in the IDEA compared to that of the DSM-5 medical diagnosis of Specific Learning Disorder.
-Outside evaluations may not have all of the evaluation components required to determine eligibility for special education services, and the student's team may request parent consent to complete additional assessments as necessary.
-Similarly, a diagnosis of dyslexia, does not automatically determine eligibility under the IDEA as additional assessments may be necessary by the LEA.
+Outside evaluations may not have all of the evaluation components required to determine eligibility for special education assessments as necessary.
+Similarly, a diagnosis of dyslexia, does not automatically determine eligibility under the IDEA as additiona assessments may be necessary by the LEA.